Antonlovesdnb/Antonlovesdnb.github.io/index.md

 Covenant is available here: <https://github.com/cobbr/Covenant> - thank you [Ryan](https://twitter.com/cobbr_io)!

-And I am using the following post to generate my Macro: <https://3xpl01tc0d3r.blogspot.com/2020/02/gadgettojscript-covenant-donut.html>
+And I am using the following post to generate my Macro: <https://3xpl01tc0d3r.blogspot.com/2020/02/gadgettojscript-covenant-donut.html> - Thank you [Chirag](https://twitter.com/chiragsavla94)!

 With everything in place, we can start our Word document and confirm that we see the callback in Covenant: